rockettheme/docs/Docs/wordpress/plugins/roksprocket/faq.md

 ---

 #### How do inject a RokSprocket Widget into a post?
-Injecting a RokSprocket module into an post is a fairy easy thing to do.
+Injecting a RokSprocket widget into an post is a fairy easy thing to do.
 In fact, RokSprocket provides you with a shortcode to do this in RokSprocket Admin.

 ![][features1]